awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ## Work with NAT gateways<a name="nat-gateway-working-with"></a>

 You can use the Amazon VPC console to create and manage your NAT gateways\.
-You can also use the Amazon VPC wizard to create a VPC with a public subnet, a private subnet, and a NAT gateway\.
-For more information, see [VPC with public and private subnets \(NAT\)](VPC_Scenario2.md)\.

 **Topics**
 + [Create a NAT gateway](#nat-gateway-creating)